IT3038C/IT3038C.github.io/docs/week-5.md

 Why?

 Python works with modules.
 It comes delivered with TONS of modules, but you have to import them.
-“Time” is part of the “Standard Library” of Python modules.
-Let's import the “time” module so we can use the sleep function.
+"Time" is part of the "Standard Library" of Python modules.
+Let's import the "time" module so we can use the sleep function.

 At the top of the file, type